MirjamC/xml-workshop/_sources/8_page_ET.md

 ```
 <ns0:PcGts xmlns:ns0="http://schema.primaresearch.org/PAGE/gts/pagecontent/2010-03-19" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://schema.primaresearch.org/PAGE/gts/pagecontent/2010-03-19 http://schema.primaresearch.org/PAGE/gts/pagecontent/2010-03-19/pagecontent.xsd" pcGtsId="pc-00530982">
 ```
-If you remember from section 7, there are two ways of using namespaces:
+If you remember from lesson 4, there are two ways of using namespaces:
 1. Type the namespace before the element name between curly brackets, e.g.: {http://schema.primaresearch.org/PAGE/gts/pagecontent/2010-03-19}
 2. Declare the namespace in ElementTree.
 This provides Python with a dictionary of the used namespaces, which it can then use. e.g.: ns = {'ns0': 'http://schema.primaresearch.org/PAGE/gts/pagecontent/2010-03-19'}
 ````